 It’s important to us that our users and consumers are aware of changes we make to our policies.

 These most recent updates to both policies address new global requirements, provide users with a clearer understanding as to how we collect, use and share Personal Data and your rights regarding our collection, use and sharing of your Personal Data.
 We also streamlined the language, where possible, for improved readability – and emphasized the importance of user responsibility and best judgment in connection with your use of any dietary or fitness-oriented content we provide.

 16) Why can’t I continue using the application if I didn’t consent to data transfer?
 Are you treating my data differently if it’s in the U.S.?

 Nothing has changed or is new with the process by which Under Armour transfers your personal data.
-Depending on your country/region, we are making this transfer transparent by providing an additional layer of notice as to where data is being stored and asking for your acknowledgement and agreement (consent) to transfer your data.
+Depending on your country/region, we are making this transfer transparent by providing an additional layer of notice as to where data is being stored and asking for your acknowledgment and agreement (consent) to transfer your data.

-17 ) – Questions regarding UA and freely given consent
+17) Questions regarding UA and freely given consent.

-As you may know, changes in international law have shifted the way organizations present information to users when processing personal data.
+As you may know, changes in international laws have shifted the way organizations present information to users when processing personal data.
 One key change centers around when and how direct consent is obtained.
 For us, this means Under Armour is responsible for ensuring that the consent is “… freely given, specific, informed and unambiguous indication of [users] agreement to the processing of personal data.”
 As a result, Under Armour, has clearly presented plain language, distinct consents for data processing (specific to health-related data) and data transfer for users in the European Union (EU) and EU-like regions.
 Without users’ consents for these two items, we are not able to provide our full suite of services.